 Never use abrasives or rough, dirty cloths to clean plastic parts.
 A mild household detergent or plastic cleaner should be used.
 Wipe clean with a damp chamois.

-FOR MORE INFORMATION, CONTACT MERCURY MARINE CUSTOMER SERVICE AT 1-920-929-5040
+FOR MORE INFORMATION, CONTACT MERCURY MARINE CUSTOMER SERVICE AT 920-929-5040 condition and in good appearance, you will need to keep them clean.

 Canvas Care and Maintenance